 A credit score is just a number that predicts how likely you are to pay back a loan on time.
 Important to know: credit scores are calculated by private companies (not the government), and they use a mathematical formula – called a scoring model – to create your credit score from the information they can gather about you.

 - Your bill-paying history (do you pay your bills on time?
 How much do you spend?)

 - The number and type of loan accounts you have

 - How long have you had your loan accounts open

 - How much of your available credit you are using (do you use all your credit card limit?

-- New applications for credit (do you apply for credit cards?, how often?)
+- New credit applications (do you apply for credit cards? how often?)

-- Whether you have had a debt sent to collection, a foreclosure, or a bankruptcy, etc.
+- Whether you have had a debt sent to collection, a foreclosure, a bankruptcy, etc.

 Private companies who calculate a credit score often get this data from banks, financial institutions, and public entities.
 There is no “one” credit score, since there could be many companies calculating this and applying a different formula

 In Sweden, there are a few companies providing a credit score, including UC, CreditSafe, and Bisnode.